antoniocarlosortiz/automated-deployments/README.md

 Usage
 -----
+1. access `ssh root@ip_address` then change the password.
+Digital Ocean droplets require an initial change of password.
 1. update ip address in `env.hosts` in `prod/fabfile.py`
 2. run `fab -f ./prod/fabfile.py start_provision`
 3. fill up empty field in `group_vars/all.template` and `create a group_vars/all` file from it